 Due to the technical nature of this program, students must have prior allied health training, recent clinical work experience and college credits in medical terminology , math and science.

 The END Technologist is employed in hospital neurodiagnostic departments, out-patient clinics, physician offices or research facilities.
 Studies may be performed in a laboratory, emergency room, operating room, intensive care unit, special monitoring units or at the patient’s bedside.
 Responsible career entry positions provide opportunities for advancement to competent, credentialed professionals.

 Gainful Employment Disclosures are being provided to assist you in making an informed decision regarding your career path and school selection.

 In accordance with CAAHEP, CoA-NDT Standards, schools are required to publish outcome results for the Electroneurodiagnostic Technologist Program.

-This is a 3 year average of outcomes for positive placement, retention, and the national credentialing pass rate for 2015, 2014, and 2013.
-Published results are consistent with and verified by the Annual Report Management System (ARMS).
+This is a 3 year average of outcomes for positive placement, retention, and the national credentialing pass rate for 2016, 2015, and 2014.
+Published results are consistent with our 2018 CoA-NDT Annual Report.